OKEAMAH/Git/docs/ithaca/proof_of_stake.rst

 committed nonces later, in the current cycle.

-We make the assumption that at least one participant is honest, that is, it has indeed revealed a random value.
+We make the assumption that at least one participant is honest, that is, it has indeed chosen a random value.
 This is a necessary condition for the seed to be random.
 The randomness is however biasable as this protocol suffers from the "last adversary attack": the last revealer can choose not to reveal its committed value and can